-What to do with VIA Rail?
+What to do with Via Rail?
 Ottawa weighs multibillion-dollar boost to passenger rail

 THE GLOBE AND MAIL, SOURCE: VIA RAIL; NATURAL EARTH; NATURAL RESOURCES CANADA

-That plan would require purchasing or leasing a CP line that runs from Toronto to Peterborough, while rebuilding parts of a line between Peterborough and Smith Falls that no longer has track.
+That plan would require purchasing or leasing a CP line that runs from Toronto to Peterborough, while rebuilding parts of a line between Peterborough and Smiths Falls that no longer has track.
 It is currently used as part of the Trans Canada Trail.
-Most of the lines Via uses are owned by CN and CP, and it pays those companies a fee to use the tracks, although freight shipments take first priority.
+Most of the lines Via uses are owned by CN and CP, and it pays those companies a fee to use the tracks, although freight shipments take first priority.)

 Proponents of Via’s plan counter that it is a more realistic, cost-effective response to growing demand for a downtown-to-downtown travel option that doesn’t involve driving on increasingly congested highways.